asoffer/Icarus/docs/user-defined-scopes.md

 }
 ```

-When a call to the `forever` scope is reached, the `init` jump will be executed.
+When a call to the `forever` scope is reached, the `enter` jump will be executed.
 The jump says that it should go to the `do` block, so control jumps to the
 `before` function in the `do` block.
 Once the function executes (it is trivial
 in this case, but you may imagine wanting to do something interesting here), the
 body of the `do` block is executed.
-In this example, that's the call do
+In this example, that's the call to
 `do_something`.
 When the body of the `do` block completes, the `do` block's
-after jump is executed which once again directs control back to the `do` block
+`after` jump is executed which once again directs control back to the `do` block
 itself, restarting the loop.

 TODO: Dive into more details here.